Memoirs Illustrating the History of Jacobinism: Outline of the work

+The first volume examines the anti-Christian conspiracy which Barruel claims began in 1728, when Voltaire "consecrated his life to the annihilation of Christianity".
+He alleged that the sect of philosophes, led by Voltaire, the scientist d’Alembert, the Encyclopedist Denis Diderot, and King Frederick II of Prussia, planned out the course of events that led to the French Revolution.
+They began with an attack on the Church with a "subterranean warfare of illusion, error, and darkness", creating the intellectual framework that put the conspiracy in motion and controlled the ideology of the burgeoning secret societies.
+"Writers of this species, so far from enlightening the people, only contribute to lead them into the path of error".

+Their fervent appeals for equality and liberty really aimed to legitimize "pride and revolt".
+Barruel returned to the principal texts of the Enlightenment and drew close links between the philosophism of the time and the anti-Christian campaigns of the Revolution.
+Barruel's direct and extensive quotes show a deep knowledge of the philosophes' beliefs which is unusual among the enemies of the Enlightenment.

-The second volume focuses on the anti-monarchical conspiracy that was led by Jean Jacques Rousseau and Baron de Montesquieu.
-These conspirators sought to destroy the established monarchies under the guise of "Independence and Liberty".
-Barruel analyses and criticizes Montesquieus The Spirit of Laws and Rousseaus Social Contract because the application of the ideas expressed in these books had "given birth to that disquieted spirit which fought to investigate the rights of sovereignty, the extent of their authority, the pretended rights of the free man, and without which every subject is branded for a slave - and every king a despot".
-He believed that the influence of these two writers was a necessary factor in the enactment of the French Revolution.
-He agreed with the revolutionaries as they themselves placed the remains of Voltaire and Rousseau in the Pantheon to pay homage to the "fathers of the revolution".
-Barruel believed that the philosophes had created a lasting influence as their spirit survived through their writings and continued to promote anti-monarchical feelings within the Jacobins and the revolutionaries.
-The destruction of monarchies in Europe led to the triumph of the Jacobins as they trampled "underfoot the altars and the thrones in the name of that equality and that liberty which summon the peoples to the disasters of revolution and the horrors of anarchy".
-Barruel equated the rejection of monarchy with a rejection of any type of order and government.
-As a result, the principles of equality and liberty and their attacks against the monarchy were attacks against all governments and civil society.
-He presented a choice to his readers between monarchy and the "reign of anarchy and absolute independence".
+The second volume focuses on the anti-monarchical conspiracy led by Jean Jacques Rousseau and Baron de Montesquieu, who sought to destroy the established rulers under the guise of "independence and liberty".
+Barruel analyses and criticizes Montesquieus The Spirit of Laws and Rousseaus Social Contract as "giv[ing] birth to that disquieted spirit which fought to investigate the rights of sovereignty, the extent of their authority, the pretended rights of the free man, and without which every subject is branded for a slave - and every king a despot".
+He believed that the influence of these two writers was essential to the rise of the revolutionary spirit, agreeing in this with the revolutionaries themselves.

+Barruel believed that the philosophes' writings and spirit directly inspiried the anti-monarchical feelings of the Jacobins and the revolutionaries, as they trampled "underfoot the altars and the thrones in the name of that equality and that liberty which summon the peoples to the disasters of revolution and the horrors of anarchy".
+Barruel equated the rejection of monarchy with a rejection of any type of order, government, and civil society, leading to a "reign of anarchy and absolute independence".